REAL ESTATE (REES)

 Prerequisites: REES 405 and REES 411 (may be taken concurrently)

-Course Notes: REES 411 can be taken concurrently with advisor approval;, all students must have access to a computer and, Microsoft Office software, including Excel and Powerpoint.
+Course Notes: All students must have access to a computer and Microsoft Office software, including Excel and Powerpoint.

 REES 421 - REAL ESTATE LAW